feng-zh/thread-dump/README.md

 This repository contains advanced components to view java thread dump especially perform sampling with existing JVM process or JMX process (including WebLogic supported).

-NOTE: The JDK 9 jstack sampling is supported.
+NOTE: The JDK 6/7/8/9 jstack sampling are all supported.

 ## Introduction ##